 Why Rent Chicago Condos?

 Renting a condo apartment instead of a traditional apartment can be an alternative for renters broadening their search for rental properties in Chicago.
-Chicago condos for rent by owner are often found in buildings that have received extra attention from developers or property managers.
-A wave of condo conversions took place in Chicago during the 1990s and early 2000s.
+Chicago condos for rent by private landlords are often found in buildings that have received extra attention from developers or property managers.
+A wave of condo conversions occurred in Chicago in the 1990s and early 2000s.
 Developers rehabbed many pre-WWII and mid-century buildings with new electrical, plumbing, and finishes, making them more attractive to home buyers.
 Following the housing crash of 2008, the number of Chicago apartments for rent by owner has increased substantially as more people in Chicago are looking to rent versus own their homes.
-A condo for rent by an owner has become commonplace, and there’s even a trend of entire buildings deconverting condo buildings to rental apartments.
-Renters will be able to find one-bedroom, two-bedroom, and three-bedroom condos for rent in most neighborhoods of Chicago at varying price points.
-Cheap condos for rent by owner in Chicago are generally found in some of the older buildings as many of the newer condos demand the highest prices from renters.
-Pet-friendly condos are certainly available but will be contingent on the condo owners' policy and the underlying rules of the condominium association of that building.
+A condo for rent by an owner has become commonplace, and there's even a trend of entire buildings deconverting condo buildings to rental apartments.
+Renters can find one-bedroom, two-bedroom, and three-bedroom condos for rent in most neighborhoods of Chicago at varying price points.
+Cheap condos for rent by owners in Chicago are generally found in some of the older buildings, as many of the newer condos demand the highest prices from renters.
+Pet-friendly condos are undoubtedly available but will be contingent on the condo owners' policy and the underlying rules of the condominium association of that building.
 Many townhouses for rent in Chicago are part of a condominium association and are ultimately a condo for rent since many of the same rules apply.